nathankellenicki/node-poweredup/ABOUT.md

 * When used with the Powered Up Hub, the Boost Interactive Motor does not support rotating the motor by angle.
 It also does not support rotation detection.

+* Plugging two Boost Interactive Motors into the Powered Up Hub will crash the Hub (This requires a firmware update from LEGO to fix).

 ### Usage

 ```javascript